Photo by Eric Hartline/ USA Today Sports

 By SBI SOCCER

-What do you think of the news?
-What do you expect from the Union going forward?
+What do you think of the latest development?
+Expect to see Guardado play?
+If so, what would you expect from him on the field?

 Share your thoughts below.